Fractured Magic: Chapter Six

 Gareth stared at him.

 “Just a joke,” he said when the silence stretched on.
 “A poor one, maybe.
 Sorry.
-Are you alright?”
+Are you all right?”

-His accent was soft, the vowels round.
-Northern, Gareth thought, though thinking was hard with the way the world tipped around him.
+His accent was soft, the vowels round and the cadence almost songlike.
+Northern, Gareth thought, though thinking proved hard with the way the world tipped around him.
 “I feel sick,” he said.

 “Can I trust you?”